Maxxis Assegai Review

 Value

 The value of this tire is definitely up to the individual and what you want and need from your tires.
 Do you want a big burly tire with ridiculous traction?
-At retail, the new Assegai in the Double Down casing doesn't come cheap, but if you're looking for a confidence-inspiring tire with outrageous traction for dominating the downhill course or your local shuttle laps, then we think this tire is worth the asking price.
-If you're more of a trail rider who earns your descents, then you're probably better off looking elsewhere at lighter weight and potentially less expensive options.
-Fortunately, this tire is now made in the lighter EXO and EXO+ casing options, with a slight reduction in price.
+At retail, the Assegai doesn't come cheap, but if you're looking for a confidence-inspiring tire with outrageous traction, then we think this tire is worth the asking price.

 Conclusion

-The Maxxis Assegai is our new Top Pick for Gravity Riders Award winner.
-This is not a tire for weight-conscious riders or those who earn all of their descents by pedaling; this is a downhill crushing machine.
-If you let gravity do the work and you're looking for a tire with outstanding cornering capabilities and seemingly endless pedaling and braking traction, you'll want to give the Assegai a try.
+The Maxxis Assegai is our Top Pick for Cornering Traction.
+If you're not super concerned with weight or rolling resistance and you're looking for a tire with outstanding cornering capabilities and seemingly endless pedaling and braking traction, you'll want to give the Assegai a try.
 Mount 'em front and rear on your long travel rig for an unbeatable combination for smashing downhill.

 Other Versions